pixelboehm/ldt-orchestration-manager/READMe.md

 git update-index --assume-unchanged src/ldt-orchestrator/github.env
 ```

 Unfortunately, the github.env file is used in multiple places, with a relative path.
 I don't really like this, but I didn't found an easy way to use a project root variable.
-Therefore be careful when refactoring.
+Therefore, be careful when refactoring.

 The socket is currently hard-coded under `/tmp/orchestration-manager.sock`.
-The reason for this is to eliminate a runtime dependency of the cli-frontend-application.
+The reason for this is to eliminate a runtime dependency of the CLI application.

 ## Building

-`make build` produces the binary `orchestration-manager` located in the `out` directory.
+`make odm-d` produces the binary `orchestration-manager` located in the `out` directory.
 `make cli` produces the binary `odm` located in the `out` directory.
-This is the command line frontend application.
+This is the CLI application.
+`make build` produces both.

 ## Commands